POSITION TITLE: Fundraising Manager

 - Establishing links with sympathetic media outlets for fundraising and PR opportunities including ethnic TV and Radio outlets..

-- Writing applications and mail-shots, using direct mailing to reach a wide range of potential and current donors.
+- Overseeing the draft of written applications and direct mail-shots to reach a wide range of potential and current donors.

 - Preparing and delivering presentations for potential donors and partners.